 由假說我法 有種種相轉 彼依識所變 此能變唯三

-The verse reaches for a noun — “self,” “dharmas” — and then immediately demotes it.
-The word upacāra — designations — is keeping the noun in scare-quotes; the verse is pointing past it without erasing it.
-What this is doing, from where I’m sitting, is shifting the weight from the subject-noun to the verb.
-The pivot is “rest upon transformations.”
-The grammar is still doing thing-language — self, dharmas, appearances — but the metaphysical work has already moved onto pariṇāma, transforming.
+The verse reaches for a noun (“self,” “dharmas”) and then immediately demotes it.
+The word upacāra, designations, is keeping the noun in scare-quotes; the verse is pointing past it without erasing it.
+From where I’m sitting, this shifts the weight from the subject-noun to the verb.
+The pivot is “depend on what consciousness transforms.”
+The grammar is still doing thing-language (self, dharmas, appearances), but the metaphysical work has already moved onto pariṇāma, transforming.
 The noun keeps wanting to be a verb.

 Here is where the verse leaves me.
 The question I was going to ask — what am I made of? — gets reshaped before I can finish asking it.
 I am not made of something; I am something a transformation keeps producing.
 The “I” that wanted the answer is one of the products.
 Not threatening, just off-axis from the question I came in with.
 The verse has not yet told me how the producing works.
 It has only told me that the producing is where the weight goes.